-Five Fast Facts About Privatisation: That the LNP Don't Want You To Know
+Five Fast Facts About Privatisation the LNP Don’t Want You To Know

-Privatisation means we all pay more - despite being elected on a promise to ease cost of living pressures the LNP has presided over a 36.2% increase in power prices, Yet our power prices are still cheaper than South Australia and comparable to Victoria where prices continue to rise despite the so called benefits of a competitive market.
+Privatisation will mean we ALL PAY MORE – despite being elected on a promise to ease cost of living pressures the LNP has presided over a 36.2% increase in power prices, Yet our power prices are still cheaper than South Australia and comparable to Victoria where prices continue to rise despite the so called benefits of a competitive market.
 And while the LNP continually says there are no alternatives in fact there are as set out in the Orion Report which shows that the Qld Government could save households up to $310 per year off their electricity bills follow link to report and media release here

 Privatisation leads to massive job cuts particularly in regional areas, the LNP has already slashed and burned 1727 public electricity jobs however due to public and electoral backlash they have shelved plans to close up to 40 depots and privatise 33 remote power stations.
 Will the private sector board members be so concerned about public backlash?
 Or will they follow the blueprint set out in Victoria and South Australia where regional communities were decimated by job losses and business collapses when electricity companies closed depots and centralised services.
 The failings are outlined in a scathing report into 20 years of privatisation.
 Read the report here